WATER FOR HEALTH AND LONGEVITY

 RO is the most commonly used methods of producing pure water on planet earth.
 It is used in almost all home and commercial "drinking water" machines such as those in water stores, supermarkets and health food stores.
 It is also used industrially in bottling plants for soda pop, soups, juices, beer and many other drinks.
 It is also used on all ships, some aircraft, and in many other applications.
 It is much cheaper than distillation.

 Advantages of reverse osmosis water.
 These include its low level of toxic metals, toxic chemicals and pathogens, and its low cost.

 Disadvantages of reverse osmosis water.
 Unfortunately, RO water has many disadvantages:

 1. RO water, in general, does not hydrate the body well.
 This is its worst aspect.
 It is unfortunate, but we see it over and over again.
-The plastic membrane must damage the water in some subtle way that I do not understand.
+The plastic membrane must damage the water in some subtle way that we do not understand.

 2. A residue from the plastic membrane seems to find its way into the water, and then into the body.
 This is a consistent finding in everyone who drinks RO water.
 So it adds a new toxin to the body, even though the water is quite pure in other ways.

 3. The water is extremely yin in Chinese medical terms.
 This may be because it lacks minerals and because it is contaminated with plastic from the RO membrane.
 The yin quality is harmful and best avoided.